ThriveOnz360

 Pricing: From $15/hour for tutoring sessions.
 Corporate plans: negotiated per-seat pricing with minimum commitments.

-Layer 8 → Layer 4: Training completion reports flow to Deel HR dashboard — international employee development visible in the same system as their employment contract and payroll.
+Layer 8 → Layer 4: Training completion reports flow to Deel HR dashboard — international employee development visible in the same system as their employment contract.
 See: Preply vs iTalki vs Babbel 2026 →

 Three Complete Stack Cost Models